Go to our other sites

 Keep up to date with news from Cambridge and its schools around the world.

-With a team of seven now in post, Sub-Saharan Africa Regional Director Juan Visser feels Cambridge International Examinations is well prepared to meet growing demand for Cambridge programmes.
+With a team of seven now in post, Sub-Saharan Africa Regional Director Juan Visser feels Cambridge Assessment International Education is well prepared to meet growing demand for Cambridge programmes.

 “The main driver for growth is parents’ desire to get the best possible education for their children,” says Juan.
 “A general rise in living standards has promoted a greater appreciation of the benefits of international education, and of Cambridge – a well-respected and trusted brand, with a long history in Sub-Saharan Africa.”